wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 Inside are all these different properties that you can set or get from them, including what color the fill will be, the stroke will be, etc.

-Next you have to put the drawer somewhere, meaning you have to put the dot somewhere becuase that will be the starting point of hte etch-a sketch.
+Next you have to put the drawer somewhere, meaning you have to put the dot somewhere because that will be the starting point of hte etch-a sketch.

 If you load the finished project in an HTML page and refresh the page, each time it loads, you will see that the dot is randomly places.

-First let's work on placing the dot, and then we will randomie it.
+First let's work on placing the dot, and then we will randomize it.

 Take the ctx and run something called, `beginPath()` which will start the drawing.

 TO describe what `beginPath` does is you can think drawing with a marker.
-You have to start by placing the marker somwhere on the page, which is the equivalent of `beginPath`.
+You have to start by placing the marker somewhere on the page, which is the equivalent of `beginPath`.

 Next move the context.